 The RPDS music program begins in our Early Learning Center through weekly classroom visits with our early learning music and movement teacher.
 Simple percussive instruments, recorded music and sing-a-long songs combined with creative and responsive movement provide a child-centered foundation in music for our 3, 4 and Kindergarten children.
 As students transition into 1-6 Grades music instruction combines the philosophies of Carl Orff, Zoltan Kodaly, and Emile Jaques-Dalcroze in order to engage students in a research-based holistic approach to experiencing and creating music.
 Each child explores the basics of performing, composing, and understanding music by means of singing, body percussion, imitation, improvisations, guided listening, instrument playing, music theory instruction, creative movement, dance, storytelling, and drama.
 We are especially pleased to offer our students the finest selection of musical instruments for their exploration and enjoyment in our Orff Instrumentarium.

-RPDS is proud to showcase our students’ musical and dramatic talents in grade level productions throughout the year, including traditional Christmas programs, our First and Second Grade Folk Tale Musical, Fifth and Sixth Grade Spring Musical, Chapel performances, and community music outreach opportunities.
+RPDS is proud to showcase our students’ musical and dramatic talents in grade level productions throughout the year, including traditional Christmas programs, our 1st and 2nd Grade Folk Tale Musical, 5th and 6th Grade Spring Musical, Chapel performances, and community music outreach opportunities.